Chart Color Schemes

 Population

-Population growth drivers in Noosaville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Noosaville are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Noosaville's population as of November 2025 is approximately 9,886, reflecting an increase of 542 people since the 2021 Census.
-This growth represents a 5.8% increase from the previous population count of 9,344.
-The change can be inferred from the estimated resident population of 9,630 in June 2024 and an additional 325 validated new addresses since the Census date.
-This results in a population density ratio of 373 persons per square kilometer.
-Noosaville's growth rate of 5.8% since the census is within 0.7 percentage points of the SA3 area's growth rate of 6.5%.
-The primary driver of this population growth was overseas migration.
+As of November 2025, Noosaville's population is approximately 9,886, indicating a growth of 542 people since the 2021 Census.
+This increase represents a 5.8% rise from the previous population count of 9,344.
+The growth was inferred from the estimated resident population of 9,630 in June 2024 and an additional 325 validated new addresses since the census date.
+This results in a population density of 373 persons per square kilometer.
+Noosaville's growth rate of 5.8% since the census is close to that of its SA3 area, which grew by 6.5%.
+Overseas migration was the primary driver for this population growth.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort when utilised.
-Based on projected demographic shifts, Noosaville is expected to increase by 709 persons to reach a population of approximately 10,595 by 2041, reflecting an overall increase of 4.5% over the 17-year period.
+For areas not covered or years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Based on these projections, Noosaville is expected to increase by approximately 709 persons by 2041, reflecting a total increase of 4.5% over the 17-year period.

 Frequently Asked Questions - Population